nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 2. The list of commands, their format and their function will pop up.

 ### When you have a new deadline, task or event
+* The order of all parameters after `NAME` is flexible.

 [comment]: # (@@author A0065571A)